raspberrypilearning/rpi-python-detect-distance/en/step_1.md

-With your ultrasonic distance sensor connected to your Raspberry Pi, and a new Python file open, you are ready to detect distances.
+With your ultrasonic distance sensor connected to your Raspberry Pi, and a new Python file open, you are ready to detect distances!

-- First, you need create a `DistanceSensor` object, stating the pins you have connected your distance sensor to.
+- First, you need create a `DistanceSensor` object that includes the GPIO pins to which you have connected your sensor.

 	```python
 	from gpiozero import DistanceSensor
 	ultrasonic = DistanceSensor(echo=17, trigger=4)
 	```
-- You can measure the distance an object is away from the sensor.
+- You can now measure the distance between an object and the sensor.

 	```python
 	print(ultrasonic.distance)